-This policy provides reference and direction for employees and others who travel on behalf of the University.
-The University seeks to ensure efficiency and promote fiscal accountability when authorizing travel.
+The purpose of tThis policy is to provides reference and direction for employees and others who travel on behalf of the University.
+The University seeks to ensure efficiency and promote fiscal accountability when authorizing travelshall minimize the amount of travel expenses paid or reimbursed by ensuring that each travel arrangement, including meals, lodging, transportation, and incidental expenses, is the most cost effective considering all relevant circumstances.
 It is expected that travelers and individuals authorizing travel apply this policy in a manner that strives to keep expenses to a minimum and assign the costs of business travel appropriately.
+To reduce cost, the University shall consider the use of teleconferencing and other forms of electronic communication whenever possible.